jdecked/twemoji/README.md

 The Twemoji library offers support for all Unicode-defined emoji which are recommended for general interchange (RGI).

+This is a fork of [the unmaintained Twitter Emoji set](https://github.com/twitter/twemoji) by the original authors and the community.

 ## Usage

 ### Install via NPM